It’s a bit rough, painful, and it’s totally killing your vibe. Painful and weak knees can be the result of…

 This mind-body approach that involves slow, controlled movements focusing on posture and breathing appears to increase the beneficial effects of physiotherapy for people with urinary incontinence.

 A recent paper by Adi Lausen et al shows that a combination of modified Pilates and physiotherapy can benefit women with urinary incontinence.
 The participants in the study were women diagnosed with stress, urge or mixed urinary incontinence.

 It was revealed that women who attended modified Pilates classes and who had lower symptom severity improved their self-esteem, decreased their social embarrassment and had less impact on their normal daily activities.

 Meanwhile, women with higher symptom severity showed improvement in their personal relationships.
 Additionally, the qualitative analysis supported these findings and also pointed out that modified Pilates classes could positively affect outlook towards exercise, diet and wellbeing.

 Suffering from urinary incontinence can affect you in a lot of ways physically, mentally and socially.
 It’s important to take care of your pelvic health.
-If you are one of the many women affected by urinary incontinence, consider taking a visit to your physiotherapist or attend a Reformer Pilates class.
+If you are one of the many women affected by urinary incontinence, consider taking a visit to your physiotherapist or attending a Reformer Pilates class.
 Better yet, you can do both to get the best results.

 It’s all right.
 We’re here to help you.
 Talk to us at Happy Physio anytime on 9272 7359.

-Lausen A, Marsland L, Head S, Jackson J, Lausen B. Modified Pilates as an adjunct to standard physiotherapy care for urinary incontinence: a mixed methods pilot for a randomised controlled trial.
+Lausen A, Marsland L, Head S, Jackson J, Lausen B. Modified Pilates as an adjunct to standard physiotherapy care for urinary incontinence: a mixed-methods pilot for a randomised controlled trial.
 BMC Women’s Health.
 2018;18:16. doi:10.1186/s12905-017-0503-y.